 |Knockdown||10||5th Round Win||40|

 DraftKings is huge on loyalty rewards.
-I originally joined because of the fantastic US fantasy sports offer, but I kept coming back because of the generous loyalty schemes.
-This is how their award system works.
+This is how their award system works:

 - Experience – As you enter new fantasy contests, you’ll earn Experience Points.
 More experience points mean higher levels and an opportunity to join more competitive tournaments.
 Also, you can brag about how good you are!
 You can earn experience by just entering a contest or by solving special achievement and missions.